shardulc/apertium-tts-web/README.md

 ### Web Interface

-The files `index.html`, `style.css`, and `script.js` form the web interface.
+The files `index.html`, `style.css`, and `script.js` form the web interface, along with small images contained in the `img` directory.
 These can be served by any web server with no further steps.
 For example, if Python is installed, the command `python -m http.server 80` run from this directory will serve the web interface on port 80.

 If the user is willing to change the [default server][2] to a local instance and forfeit the Google web font "Ubuntu", then the web interface can function